zulip/zulip/docs/production/email.md

    send mail.
 If you don't already have one you want to use, see [Email services](#email-services) below.

-2. Fill out the section of `/etc/zulip/settings.py` headed "Outgoing email (SMTP) settings".
-This includes the hostname and typically the port to reach your SMTP provider, and the username to log into it as.
+1. Fill out the section of `/etc/zulip/settings.py` headed "Outgoing email (SMTP) settings".
+This includes the hostname and typically the port to reach your SMTP provider, and the username to log into it.
+You'll also want to fill out the noreply email section.

-3. Put the password for the SMTP user account in `/etc/zulip/zulip-secrets.conf` by setting `email_password`.
+1. Put the password for the SMTP user account in `/etc/zulip/zulip-secrets.conf` by setting `email_password`.
 For
    example: `email_password = abcd1234`.